From the days when Walt himself was at the helm, Disney has always been at the forefront of using new and innovative

 Ok, it isn’t magic at all.
 It is a technology called RFID or Radio Frequency Identification.

 Incorporated inside your band are 2 different types of antennae: a long-range one and a short-range one.

-The short-range one interacts with touchpoints, such as the Mickey heads at the entrance of the parks and the FastPass+ lines.
+The short-range one interacts with touchpoints, such as the Mickey heads at the entrance of the parks and the Lightning Lanes (the new term for FastPass lines).

 The long-range one is what is used to track guests for everything from crowd trends to ride photos.